The-PET-project/PET-project-backend/README.md

 **Steps**
 - Open a terminal/console window and navigate to the application folder
-- Install the dependencies by runiing: `poetry install`
+- Install the dependencies by running: `poetry install`
 - Start the application: `poetry run server-dev`

 The pyproject.toml file contains other prepared scripts that can be run like: `poetry run <script-name>`.